More Trump firings of senior U.S. immigration officials seen likely

 By Andy Sullivan and Roberta Rampton

-WASHINGTON (Reuters) - President Donald Trump's administration stepped up pressure on the U.S. Department of Homeland Security (DHS) on Tuesday, raising the likelihood that it might fire more senior officials as the agency struggles with a surge of immigrants on the U.S.-Mexico border.
+WASHINGTON (Reuters) - President Donald Trump's administration stepped up pressure on the Department of Homeland Security (DHS) on Tuesday, raising the likelihood that he might fire more senior officials as the agency struggles with a surge of immigrants on the U.S.-Mexico border.

-Two days after Homeland Security Secretary Kirstjen Nielsen announced her departure, a senior administration official said others at DHS were not doing enough to crack down on immigration, a top priority of Trump's since the day he announced his candidacy for the White House four years ago.
+Two days after Homeland Security Secretary Kirstjen Nielsen announced her departure, a senior administration official said others at DHS were not doing enough to enact Trump's promised immigration crackdown, a top priority for him since he announced his candidacy for the White House four years ago.

+DHS acting Deputy Secretary Claire Grady offered her resignation to Trump, effective Wednesday, after a 28-year career at the Departments of Defense and Homeland Security, Nielsen said in a tweet late on Tuesday.

-Several DHS officials could be forced out soon, said an official familiar with the matter.
+Several other DHS officials could be forced out soon, said an official familiar with the matter.

-Among them were the department's acting No. 2 official, Claire Grady, the source said, DHS general counsel John Mitnick and U.S. Citizenship and Immigration Services (USCIS) Director Francis Cissna.
-A DHS spokesman did not immediately respond to a request for comment on the officials' expected tenure.
+Among them were the department's general counsel, John Mitnick, and U.S. Citizenship and Immigration Services (USCIS) Director Francis Cissna, the source said.
+A DHS spokesman did not respond to a request for comment on the officials' expected tenure.

 "Nobody ever said I was cleaning house," Trump told reporters at the White House.